-- The DNS is a distributed database: No computer (DNS server) contains the entire map. - Distributed administration (delegation of subtrees). - The DNS-tree is divided into "zones": Parts that are administered at one place.
+• The DNS-tree is divided into "zones": Parts that are administered at one place.

-A zone is a subtree of the DNS tree (without subtrees that are zones by themselves).
-Root nodes of zones in the DNS tree are marked by records of the type SOA ("Start of Authority").
+A zone is a subtree of the DNS tree, but without those of its own subtrees that are zones by themselves.
+Root nodes of zones in the DNS tree are marked by data records of the type SOA ("Start of Authority").
 The zone mechanism can be compared with disks mounted into a UNIX file system.